oneorthomedical/GoodPractices/README.md

 - **Commit Message Format**
   - Use the present tense: *Add*, *Fix*, *Update*.
+  - Add a **Gitmoji** to clarify the type of change.
+  - Include the Jira Task ID in square brackets.
   - Keep the first line under 50 characters.
   - Optionally add a detailed description below if needed.

+  ✅ Example: `📝 [DOC-101] Update README with new instructions`

 - **Merge Rules**
   - Only merge when the CI/CD pipeline passes.